 Maybe you think you’re heading towards that path, but, because you don’t have a clear view, you’re heading at an angle that’s leading you astray.

 Perhaps you’re technically moving up in elevation but wasting effort on the less efficient path.
 It’s a ‘less correct’ path.

 The fact is, that people take the ‘less correct’ path all the time.
 Luke spent way too much time on Memrise.
 Phil studied far more sentence flashcards than necessary before moving to longer texts.

 Those efforts were still better than nothing, but if we had realized we should move on, then we would have reached fluency & literacy faster.

 The Meta Pitfall

-We’ve written before about how fluency in Chinese requires winning two games, the game and the metagame.
+We have previously written about how fluency in Chinese language requires winning two games, the game and the metagame.
 The metagame is about showing up.
-It’s about getting to the end of the day and saying “I am better at Chinese than I was yesterday” and do that, well, forever.
+It’s about getting to the end of the day and saying, “I am better at Chinese than I was yesterday” and do that forever.

 Take the Shortcuts, Avoid the Pitfalls, Raise Your Fists

 If you’re just starting, you have got a complicated journey ahead of you, but the majority of that difficulty lies in your own belief.